At Creek’nTree we grow and sell award winning garlic! In August 2016, we won “Reserve Champion” at the Eastern Ontario

 According to Daves Garden, Porcelains are all full-flavored, generally running to musky hot and pungent in taste.
 It is very spicy when fresh with the taste becoming somewhat milder as it ages.

-Marbled Purple Stripe is a great garlic for selling and admiring.
+Red Russian is a Marbled Purple Stripe and a great garlic for selling and admiring.
 They produce large bulbs with at least 4 cloves, usually a few more.
 Their cloves are large and quite consistent in size.
 They don’t keep as long as the Porcelain nor Artichokes but you should still be admiring them well into the New Year if you keep them in an environment with stable temperature.

 If you are not gobbling up your Red Russian super fast, I suggest opening up the skins a little around the stalk, to allow air in.
 They have thick skins which can trap moisture and lead to mold.
 If stored properly, they will keep 6 – 8 months.

 Rasacreek Farm describes the taste of Red Russian as “hot but not a scorcher”.

 Thank you to Boundary Garlic in Vancouver and Rasa Creek Farm in Nova Scotia for their wealth of garlic knowledge and experience as well as Filaree Farm and We Grow Garlic for their discerning garlic taste.